AFC Ajax: Jewish connection

 This Jewish imagery eventually became a central part of Ajax fans' culture.
 At one point, ringtones of "Hava Nagila", a Hebrew folk song, could be downloaded from the club's official website.
-Beginning in the 1980s, fans of Ajax's rivals escalated their anti-Semitic rhetoric, chanting slogans like "Hamas, Hamas/Jews to the gas" ("Hamas, hamas, joden aan het gas"), hissing to imitate the flow of gas, giving Nazi salutes, and other things.
+Beginning in the 1980s, fans of Ajax's rivals escalated their antisemitic rhetoric, chanting slogans like "Hamas, Hamas/Jews to the gas" ("Hamas, hamas, joden aan het gas"), hissing to imitate the flow of gas, giving Nazi salutes, and other things.
 The eventual result was that many genuinely Jewish Ajax fans stopped going to games.

 In the 2000s, the club began trying to persuade fans to drop its Jewish image.
 In 2013, a documentary titled Superjews was released by NTR and Viewpoint Productions which premiered at the International Documentary Film Festival Amsterdam (IDFA).
 The film was directed by Nirit Peled, an Israeli living in Amsterdam, and an independent film maker who offers a very personal view into the game, the lore of Ajax and its relation to Judaism from both the supporters as well as from a Jewish perspective.

-Before and after a UEFA Europa League game between the Israeli team Maccabi Tel Aviv and Ajax on Thursday 7 November 2024 in the Johan Cruyff Arena, tensions surrounding the Gaza war erupted into violence.
+Before and after a UEFA Europa League game between Israeli team Maccabi Tel Aviv and Ajax on 7 November 2024 in the Johan Cruyff Arena, tensions surrounding the Gaza war erupted into violence.